 4) Vehicles shall be equipped with a guarding system that covers or encloses all rotating parts of the drive mechanism except the tires.
 The exhaust system shall be located or guarded to protect the passenger when entering or exiting the vehicle.

-5) Vehicles with fuel tanks shall have the tanks mounted and/or guarded in such manner that provides protection to the passenger during operation and if an accident should occur.
+5) Vehicles with fuel tanks shall have the tanks mounted and/or guarded in a manner that provides protection to the passenger during operation and if an accident should occur.
 Fuel tank caps shall conform to ANSI SAE J-1241 and be designed and maintained so as not to leak.

 6) Wheels shall be retained by a castellated nut and cotter pin or other positive method recommended by the manufacturer.
 Nuts with inserts of nylon or other material shall not be re-used.